 Ethical Business & Procurement Policy

-This policy promotes a process that is open, transparent, ethical and in line with Cape Farewell’s values as a charity engaging people with the global climate crisis.
+This policy promotes a process that is open, transparent, ethical and in line with Cape Farewell’s values as a charity which engages people with the global climate crisis.

 It applies to all aspects of Cape Farewell’s business: service delivery, procurement decisions, any form of partnerships, acceptance of funding (grants, donations, sponsorship, in kind support, advertising), investments or any contractual relationship.